Hundreds of black women gather at Power Rising Summit for activism and engagement

 The idea for the conference arose from conversations that Daughtry, who served as CEO of the 2016 Democratic National Convention, had during a retreat hosted by female members of the Congressional Black Caucus following the presidential election.
 Officials asked her what steps could be taken to galvanize women for positive change.

 In response, Daughtry and others reached out to dozens of high-profile political operatives, businesswomen, and community leaders to join forces and plan the summit.
-The committee includes lawyer and TV personality Star Jones, LaToia Jones of Black Lives Matter in New York City, former Democratic National Committee COO Minyon Moore and Nakisha Lewis, founder of the social justice organization, SheWoke.org.
+The committee includes lawyer and TV personality Star Jones, LaToia Jones, director of Strategic Partnerships and Community Engagement for Hustle, former Democratic National Committee COO Minyon Moore and Nakisha Lewis, founder of the social justice organization, SheWoke.org.

 Related

-Note: CORRECTION: (Feb.
-24, 2018 12:10 p.m.ET): An earlier version of this article misstated LaToia Jones' professional affiliation.
-She is director of Strategic Partnerships and Community Engagement for Hustle, not a member of Black Lives Matter in New York City.